superlich7/FasterRcnnTF_ICPR2018/README.md

 For text object detection mentioned before:

-Transfer the datasets into the format like VOC_PASCAL A icpr.py class file is used to carry the data as pascal_voc.py K-means alg is used to chose the anchor ratio & size Much more iterations(100,000) is carry out for param convergence Remain something not good enough for this work:
+1. Transfer the datasets into the format like VOC_PASCAL
+2. A icpr.py class file is used to carry the data as pascal_voc.py
+3. K-means alg is used to chose the anchor ratio & size
+4. Vertical-flip data augment is used
+5. Much more iterations(200,000) is carry out for param convergence

+Remain something not good enough for this work:

-Faster Rcnn is mainly used for rectangular & horizontal object detection, but text objects in this competition are shape of non-rectangular or non-horizontal, this work is not robust for such objects
+1. Faster Rcnn is mainly used for rectangular & horizontal object detection, but text objects in this competition are shape of non- rectangular or non-horizontal, this work is not robust for such objects, and a sematic segmentation based method should be used.

+2. The whole avaiable datasets are used as training data, results that no validation sets in this work.
+The official submission only has
+3 chances, it's hard to valuate my module without a validation datasets.

+Below is some of the results: